-- 4.1.11 Be able to provide informed consent or have a formally appointed guardian to provide consent to share relevant information and participate in all aspects of the Program. - 4.1.12 Be ready and voluntarily willing to commit to engage in support from the chosen Provider. - 4.1.13 Agree to and participate in a range of assessments to confirm eligibility and identify the level of support needed. - 4.1.14 Understand the program is recovery focused and transitional in nature and that the duration of support for housing is for a period of up to three years. - 4.1.15 Agree to the sharing of NDIS plan content and transparency of supports (if a NDIS participant).
+- a.
+Have moderate to severe mental health issues, with or without co-occurring AOD issues. - b.
+Be aged 16 to 24 years. - c.
+Be an Australian citizen or permanent resident. - d.
+Be willing and able to reside in the Perth metropolitan area. - e.
+Agree to fully participate in a recoveryoriented support initiative to work towards achieving personally identified goals. - f.
+Be able to provide informed consent or have a formally appointed Guardian to agree to share relevant information and participate in all aspects of the program. - g.
+Be ready and voluntarily want to commit to engage in support from the chosen Provider. - h.
+Agree to and participate in a range of assessments to confirm eligibility and identify the level of support needed. - i.
+Understand the program is recovery focussed and transitional in nature and that the duration of support is until the young person reaches the age of 25. - j.
+Agree to the sharing of NDIS plan content and transparency of supports (if a NDIS participant).

-4.2 Entry to the YTH&SP
+4.2 Entry to the YPSP